Chi-teck/drupal-code-generator/DEVELOPMENT.md

 ```

-To make _dcg_ avaible in any system location append this line to your _.bashrc_ file:
+To make _dcg_ available in any system location append this line to your _.bashrc_ file:
 `alias dcg-dev=/path/to/to/drupal-code-generator/bin/dcg`
 Then after you have logged out and in the _dcg_ development version will be accessible through _dcg-dev_ command.